IanAWatson/LillyMol/docs/python/fingerprints.md

 In the meantime, certain fingerprints can be constructed as counted byte numpy arrays.
 These can be used for similarity calculations.

+In LillyMol Molecules and Fingerprints are completely separate entities.
+Fingerprints can be generated from molecules, but once generated, they retain no connection to the Molecule that formed the fingerprint.

+For efficiency, this initial implementation returns fingerprints as numpy vectors, containing unsigned byte values.
+These can be processed efficiently.
+The function `tanimoto` will compute a pair-wise similarity between two such objects.

 Speed is reasonable.
 On CPU from 2017
 ```